 Gap down patterns are also known as falling windows.
 They’re bearish.
-Gappers are blank windows that form because after hours and pre-market had something happen that caused price to open lower than the previous days close.
+Gappers are blank windows that form because something happened after hours and pre-market that caused the price to open lower than the previous day’s close.
 Gap down patterns can be found on many stock charts.
-The gap down pattern occur when price opens lower than the previous day’s close.
-Gaps are seen as key levels of support and resistance hence you need to pay attention.
+The gap down pattern occurs when the price opens lower than the previous day’s close.
+Gaps are key support and resistance levels; hence, you must pay attention.

-Using the gappers strategy as key levels of support and resistance is something you’ll notice a lot of traders do.
+Many traders use the gappers strategy as key support and resistance levels.
 They will get filled.
-It might not be right away but gaps do fill.
+It might not be right away, but gaps do fill.

-If you’ve ever looked at gaps on a chart, then you’ll notice that the two candlesticks that form the gap also act as support and resistance.
-When a gapper occurs the overall perception at that time is a bearish one.
+When looking at a chart with a gap, notice that the two candlesticks forming the gap also act as support and resistance.
+When a gapper occurs, the overall perception at that time is a bearish one.

-The bulls will come in and try to fill that gap but it may take awhile to happen.
-So be aware of the key levels of support and resistance that gap provides.
+The Bulls will try to fill that gap, but it may take a while.
+Be aware of the key levels of support and resistance the gap provides.

-Gappers are easier to find on daily charts although the can be found on any time frame.
-It’s easier to form gaps on a day to day basis than it is any other time frame.
+Gappers are easier to find on daily charts, however they can be found on any time frame.
+This is because it’s easier to form gaps daily than in any other time frame.

-You can find them on intraday charts also but they’re more indicative of how a trader feels about a stock on a daily chart.
-Gaps are much more rare on weekly and monthly charts.
+Also find them on intraday charts, but they indicate how a trader feels about a stock on a daily chart.
+Gaps are much rare on weekly and monthly charts.

 A weekly chart can only have a gap when Monday opens lower than the previous Friday and then proceeds to trade lower the rest of the week.
-A monthly chart would be when a month begins lower than the previous months close and stays that way.
+Likewise, a monthly chart would be when a month begins lower than the previous month’s close and stays that way.

-When there are gaps on thinly traded stocks, that is more indicative of normal volatility than a trader’s view on the stock.
-Those are much riskier to trade and should be avoided.
-Learn how to make money in the stock market for beginners.
+When there are gaps in thinly traded stocks, that is more indicative of normal volatility than a trader’s view of the stock.
+As a result, those are much riskier to trade and should be avoided.

 Using Technical Analysis